 The best dashboards are informative, clear, and beautiful.
 You can make operational decisions by quickly glancing at them, or at most performing some light analysis.
 Stephen Few, a leading information technology teacher and consultant who focuses on best practices for creating visualizations of business data, has said that dashboards must be designed to support real-time situation awareness by expressing performance measures clearly, precisely, and without distraction.
 Put differently, they must grab your attention when necessary, make it easy to identify what's most important in the screen, and provide the ability to understand what's happening and respond immediately.
 For dashboards to do this, they need expert visual design.

-Here are some best practices for making dashboards.
+Here are some best practices for making dashboards:

-- Choose the right chart: Various chart types and styles are supported.
-Using the appropriate chart for your data will help make what you want to show clear to users.
+- Choose the right chart—Various chart types and styles are supported.
+Using the appropriate chart for your data will help make clear what you want to show to users.

-- Consider where the dashboard will be used: Think about the environment in which the dashboard will be used when designing it.
+- Consider where the dashboard will be used—Think about the environment in which the dashboard will be used when designing it.
 If the dashboard will be used in a dimly lit office, consider using the dark theme to make it pop more.
 If the dashboard is going to be displayed on a monitor wall, as opposed to a desktop machine, it should be easy to read from a distance.
-Last, you should author a dashboard to look good at the screen resolution and zoom levels at which it will be displayed.
+Also, you should author a dashboard to look good at the screen resolution and zoom levels at which it will be displayed.
 In general, it's recommended to test your dashboard in the workspace it will be used in before sharing it with users.

 To get started authoring your own dashboard, see Create a dashboard.

-Few, S. (2007).
-Dashboard Design for Real-Time Situation Awareness.
-Retrieved August 1, 2017, from http://www.perceptualedge.com/articles/Whitepapers/Dashboard_Design.pdf
+Few, S. 2007.
+"Dashboard Design for Real-Time Situation Awareness."
+Perceptual Edge.
+Accessed August 1, 2017. http://www.perceptualedge.com/articles/Whitepapers/Dashboard_Design.pdf.